wp-plugins/tune-library/readme.txt

 1. In the Wordpress Admin, create a new page containing the following code:<br/>
    [tune-library]

+== Changelog ==

+1. 1.0.1: Added new option to display black or white expand and collapse icons

 == Frequently Asked Questions ==

 There are no FAQs at this time.